chmlee/ream-doc-v2/docs/Language/Advanced/Template-Script.md

 It also make importing other datasets easier.

 Template script is inspired by template languages.
-One of the earlier implementation was written in [Jinja](https://jinja.palletsprojects.com), but since the project has moved away from Python, the earlier codes are no longer valid.
+One of the earlier implementation was based on [Jinja](https://jinja.palletsprojects.com), but since the project has moved away from Python, the earlier codes are no longer valid.

 A preliminary design is as follows: